colemancda/Convert/README.md

 #  Convert

-A small Swift command line utility to convert videos using FFmpeg.
-Untested.
+A small Swift command line utility and library for converting videos using FFmpeg.
+Not currently working.